Warning! There have been changes to the course - please refer to the transition information

 English test results must be no more than two years old.

-The Graduate Certificate in Employment Relations or Human Resources will articulate into the Master of Employment Relations.
+The Graduate Certificate in Employment Relations or the Graduate Certificate in Human Resource Management will articulate into this Master of Human Resource Management and Employment Relations.
 Students will be awarded credit towards the Masters degree.

 Credit may be awarded for study undertaken at another tertiary institution and students are encouraged to contact the Course Convenor for further information.

-The Employment Relations course will develop and deepen a student’s understanding of key policy formulation, negotiation and implementation matters pertaining to the employment relationship in dynamic contexts.
+This degree will further develop and deepen your understanding of key policy formulation, negotiation and implementation matters pertaining to the employment relationship in dynamic contexts.
 It encompasses workplace and institutional practices and strategies, employment law, negotiation and dispute resolution, managing equity and diversity, workplace health and safety, managing rewards and performance and employment relations strategy.
-The degree is designed to provide students with in-depth current knowledge of employment relations and the capacity to use that knowledge.
+It will deepen your understanding of the management of employment relations.

 Recommended Study Pattern

-To qualify for the award of Master of Employment Relations a student must complete twelve subjects (120 credit points).
+To qualify for the award of Master of Human Resource Management and Employment Relations a student must complete twelve subjects (120 credit points).

 You can apply direct through Open Universities Australia.